baho-cb/python_samples/README.md

 microgels : Some scripts for microgel generation, simulation and analysis from the 1st year of my PhD

-I have a lot more scripts, that are somewhat less structured-organized but I can share those as well, if you want to.
+I have a lot more scripts that are somewhat less structured-organized but I can share those as well, if you want to.